George Allen (American politician): Virginia water toxin cover-up

 In 1994, Allen's administration eliminated Virginia's water toxins monitoring program.
 The Virginia Toxics Database, which was maintained by the program and contained important baseline toxicity levels for Virginia waters, was locked away in a safe during Allen's term as governor.
 Scientists and government agencies were denied access to the data by Allen's Department of Environment Quality.
 Reporting by The Roanoke Times spurred Virginia legislators to call for an investigation by the Joint Legislative Audit and Review Commission.
 The 1999 investigation found that documents from the database were destroyed and that the concealed data included information on high levels of PCBs in Virginia waterways, including the Rappahannock River.
 A report by the Chesapeake Bay Foundation found that the DEQ had withheld knowledge of high mercury concentrations in the Shenandoah River.

 "Disney's America" Controversy

 In 1993, The Walt Disney Company announced their plans to build a U.S. history-inspired theme park called "Disney's America" in Prince William County, Virginia.
 Allen was a vocal supporter of the park, citing all the new jobs that would be created if the park was constructed.
 The announcement of the park, however, sparked backlash from both historians and the public.
-Many also worried the nearby Manassas National Battlefield Park—the site of two major Civil War battles (see the First Battle of Bull Run and the Second Battle of Bull Run)--would be negatively impacted by the park's creation.
+Many also worried the nearby Manassas National Battlefield Park—the site of two major Civil War battles (First Battle of Bull Run and the Second Battle of Bull Run)—would be negatively impacted by the park's creation.
 Allen went on CNN to debate critics of the project and spoke at a Congressional hearing over the park's creation.
 In the end, however, plans for the park's creation were scrapped by Disney.